VladimirAlexiev/soml/owl2soml/README.md

   but there are some ontologies that use `owl:AnnotationProperty` with resources.
 - The platform does not yet support multiple inheritance, so only the first superclass is used (PLATFORM-360).
-- The platform does not yet support multiple prop ranges (range union), so only the first one is used (PLATFORM-1493)
+- TODO: The platform does not yet support multiple prop ranges (union ranges), so only one is used (PLATFORM-1493).
+  The tool picks a random range, which is undeterministic.
 - The platform does not yet support `rdf:langString`, so `langString` and `rdfs:Literal` are mapped to `xsd:string` (PLATFORM-1241).
   We are planning powerful features to fetch only selected languages,